yannickoswald/covpol/README.md

         2.2.1 "particle_filter_only.py" and collect the data.
         2.2.2 "run_base_model_only_parallelized,py" and collect the data.

-    2.3 Alternatively Figure 6 can be reproduced exactly as it is from the script file "graph_mse_number_of_particles_experiment.py".
+    2.3 Alternatively Figure 6 can be reproduced exactly in a time-cheap manner as it is from the script file "graph_mse_number_of_particles_experiment.py".

     Best run from anaconda command prompt.